longnguyen2605/vulcan_labs_assigment_1/README.md

 You have the freedom to implement it any way you want.
 Here is an example of implementation: The images on the top should be switched when you swipe the screen in that area while the images on the bottom should be fullscreen if you tap on one of them.

-- How do I download the Sketch **assets**?
+- How do I download the Figma **assets**?

 You can export all the assets as SVG-files individually or in chunks.
-Please use Google if you have zero experience with Sketch, we expect you to be able to find the information yourself.
+Please use Google if you have zero experience with Figma, we expect you to be able to find the information yourself.

 ## Coding FAQs